 In 1880, Lily Dale Spiritualist Assembly was founded at the 18-acre Cassadaga Lakes Free Association camp for spiritualist gatherings.
 In 1906, the whole community was renamed Lily Dale.
 Now, more than a century later, it sounds kind of weird and witchy and campy, but Lily Dale was incredibly popular in its early days.
 It began holding summer camps in the 1890s that were well attended, to put it mildly.
 Susan B. Anthony was one of the many who visited to check out the mediums.
 A New York Times reporter also stayed in 1898 and claimed that a quarter million people went to the tiny town annually.

 "Mediums, as a class, are strange beings," the Times reporter noted.
-At the time of his visit, mediums were charging $100 per session, which is about $3,000 today.
+At the time of his visit, mediums were charging $100 per session, which is more than $3,000 today.
 (Interestingly, the price for a reading is still between $80 and $100, although it can vary depending on location and length.)
 He witnessed a few of the techniques that came to be associated with Lily Dale, such as an ear trumpet that would rise from the floor and deliver a message directly into an attendee's ear.
 Mediums at Lily Dale also used a slate on which spirits could write messages.

 Mediums for Your Mental Health

 Spiritualism declined in the 20th century, but Lily Dale remained a stronghold, with summer camps continuing every year.
-For the past several decades, attendance has also held steady at 20,000 to 30,000 visitors going there in search of clarity and direction.
+For the past several decades, attendance had also held steady at 20,000 to 30,000 visitors going there in search of clarity and direction.
 A study published in the Review of Religious Research in 1980 found that only a small percentage of visitors at that time were going to talk to a dead family member.
 In summer 2021, Lily Dale was open for business, charging $15 daily for anyone interested in walking the grounds where they could book an appointment with a registered medium or receive spiritual healing at the Healing Temple (no fee, but donations accepted).

-The study's authors came to the conclusion that the kind of spiritualism practiced at Lily Dale was more like a religious sect than a cult.
-Instead, the study concluded, the mediums at Lily Dale might be doing people a service by granting them a level of peace and acceptance: "If spirit communication can be associated with madness, it is also possible to view the medium as a mental health resource."
+The study's authors wrote that the kind of spiritualism practiced at Lily Dale was more like a religious sect than a cult.
+Moreover, they concluded that the mediums at Lily Dale might be doing people a service by granting them a level of peace and acceptance: "If spirit communication can be associated with madness, it is also possible to view the medium as a mental health resource."

 But back to the mediums — now there are 37 registered mediums, although there have been as many as 54, and all aspirants have to pass a test consisting of three readings before being established in the community.
 And they are still the main draw.
 Whether people are going in hopes of receiving or conveying a message to dead loved ones is totally personal, and depends on their belief in the mediums' abilities.
 But those interested don't have to pony up for a private session.
-There's a day-use fee for anyone who wants to go and simply roam the streets and attend the public meditations and services.
+As we mentioned, there's a day-use fee for anyone who wants to go and simply roam the streets and attend the public meditations and services.
 And you can visit Inspiration Stump, where services have been held since 1898.

 On thing hasn't changed throughout Lily Dale's history: The community has always emphasized sobriety, humility and a decided lack of showmanship.
 They may appreciate a good psychic pun, but they take their work seriously.
 They also emphasize that the future is not written in stone — everyone has free will.